 Built in refers to the mid-century design trend of built-in appliances and fixtures that created streamlined, efficient interiors.
 It also refers to the emotions and memories that become built in to our experiences of home.
 Ultimately, it points to the inherent susceptibility of our bodies and environments in the face of entropy, the force driving decay and degradation but also life and growth.

 Liz grew up in Iowa City, Iowa and earned a BFA from California College of the Arts in 2009.
 In 2014 she completed a two-year Core Fellowship at Penland School of Crafts and in 2016 a one-year Fine Art/Craft Fellowship at Warren Wilson College.
-She is currently pursuing an MFA in the Woodworking/Furniture Design program at San Diego State University.
+In 2019 she earned an MFA from San Diego State University.